abr4xas/cache-ui-laravel/README.md

 CACHE_UI_SEARCH_SCROLL=20
 ```

-### Custom File Cache Driver (Recommended)
+### Custom File Cache Driver (Only for File Store)

-For the best experience with file cache, you can use our custom `key-aware-file` driver that allows Cache UI to display real keys instead of file hashes.
+If you are using the `file` cache driver (default in Laravel), you should use our custom `key-aware-file` driver.

+**Why?** The standard Laravel `file` driver stores keys as hashes, making them unreadable.
+This custom driver wraps the value to store the real key, allowing you to see and search for them.

+> **Important**: This is **NOT** needed for Redis or Database drivers, as they support listing keys natively.

 #### Driver Configuration